alexfernandez/alexfernandez.github.io/2017/origins-language.md

 'house' is much more likely to follow 'the' than 'far'.
 The actual number of bits per sentence is much lower.
-But this gross approximation is enough to show that that increasing vocabulary size yields great advances in communication, up to a point.
+But this gross approximation is enough to show that that increasing vocabulary size yields large advances in communication, up to a point.
+After around 1000 words gains are incrementally smaller.

 ## A Timeline Proposal